oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

     * If you create a new image with a new name, then you must avoid a rolling restart, which can cause unexpected behavior for the running domain due to configuration inconsistencies as seen by the various servers, by following the steps in [Avoiding a rolling restart when changing image property on a domain resource](#avoiding-a-rolling-restart-when-changing-image-property-on-a-domain-resource).
     * If you create a new image with the same name, then you must manually initiate a full domain restart.
 See [Full domain restarts]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#full-domain-restarts" >}}) in Starting, stopping, and restarting servers.

+* **Model in image:**

+    * For Model in Image, any image that supplies configuration changes that are incompatible with the current running domain require a full shutdown before changing the domain resource image setting instead of a rolling restart.
+Consult [Supported and unsupported updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates/_index.md#supported-and-unsupported-updates" >}}) in Model in Image Runtime Updates for changes that support a rolling restart.

+    * If you create a new image with a new name, and you want to avoid a rolling restart, see [Avoiding a rolling restart when changing image property on a domain resource](#avoiding-a-rolling-restart-when-changing-image-property-on-a-domain-resource).

+    * If you create a new image with the same name, then you must manually initiate either a full domain restart or rolling restart for Pods to run with the new image.
+To initiate a full restart, see [Full domain restarts]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#full-domain-restarts" >}}) in Starting, stopping, and restarting servers.
+To initiate a rolling restart, change the value of your domain resource `restartVersion` field.
+See [Restarting Servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}) and [Rolling Restarts]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#rolling-restarts" >}}) in Starting, stopping, and restarting servers

+    * If you are supplying updated models or secrets for a running domain, and you want the configuration updates to take effect using a rolling restart:
+      * You must either supply a new image name in the domain resource or change the domain resource's `restartVersion` in order to force the Operator to reload the configuration.
+      * With either of these two changes, the operator will rerun the domain's introspector job which will verify and apply the new configuration.
+If the introspector's configuration verification succeeds, it will then subsequently roll the pods but if the job fails, then a roll will not occur.
+      * If you change other fields that normally cause a restart, such as volumes, env, etc, then the introspector will not rerun and a rolling restart will proceed without loading the configuration changes.

 * **Domain home on PV:**
 For domain home on PV, the type of restart needed to apply the changes, depends on the nature of the WebLogic configuration change: